Threats to Immigrants Impact Us All

 What the Community Foundation is Doing

-Now more than ever, The Community Foundation for Greater New Haven is committed to creating a welcoming community for all immigrants.
-The Foundation's leadership strategy that aims to help all immigrants in Greater New Haven, including undocumented immigrants, achieve greater civic and economic participation and success.
+Immigration Integration is The Foundation's leadership strategy to help all immigrants in Greater New Haven, including undocumented immigrants achieve greater civic and economic participation and success.

-A recent strategy grant to the Connecticut Immigration Rights Alliance is helping to advance a statewide campaign to provide “know your rights” education materials to immigrants and build an attorney network for assisting detained individuals and their families.
+- A grant to the Connecticut Immigration Rights Alliance support Sanctuary City policies and is helping to advance a statewide campaign to provide "know your rights" education materials to immigrants and build an attorney network for assisting detained individuals and their families.

-Since 2014, The Community Foundation has invested $668,000 in key nonprofits that are addressing immigrant issues including:
+Since 2014, The Community Foundation has invested more than $800,000 in key nonprofits that are addressing immigrant issues including:

 Lucas Codognolla is the Lead Organizer for CT Students for a Dream (C4D), which successfully advocated for the right of undocumented students to be eligible for in-state tuition at Connecticut public colleges and universities.
 Today, C4D continues to fight for equity on behalf of undocumented students and their families.